 However, the closest conclusion is the imbalance of brain chemical dopamine” Neurotransmitter or organic brain chemical involved in movement, emotions & other functions” that controls muscle movement.
 RLS also has a genetic component and can be found running in families.
 Also, there is evidence that a low level of iron may also cause this issue.

-Restless Legs Syndrome can also be tied to long-term diseases such as arthritis, Parkinson’s’, iron deficiency, diabetes, kidney failure, etc. Pregnant women may encounter RLS during pregnancy or it may be worse if they have had it since before.
+Restless Legs Syndrome can also be tied to long-term diseases such as arthritis, Parkinson’s, iron deficiency, diabetes, kidney failure, etc. Pregnant women may encounter RLS during pregnancy, or it may be worse if they have had it before.

 Also, side effects of prescribed drugs/medication can include restless leg syndrome.
 It is important to be clear of what side effects the prescribed drugs may have on you.

 People are advised to get medical treatment as soon as they notice symptoms of RLS.
 Restless Legs Syndrome is a highly treatable issue.
-Nonetheless, the longer it persists the severe it gets, and will also respond less to treatment.
+Nonetheless, the longer it persists, the severe it gets, and it will also respond less to treatment.

-There are a few signs that must be present in order to be diagnosed with Restless Legs Syndrome.
+There are a few signs that must be present to be diagnosed with Restless Legs Syndrome.

 - The feeling of strange sensations and uncontrollable urge to move